The Fundamentals of Retail Marketing

 This scenario is possible through a retail marketing business model (which can also be effective for ecommerce marketing) that operates according to three basic steps:

-- The retailer purchases and sells products from businesses.
+- The merchant purchases and sells products from businesses

-- Customers come into the store and buy those products.
+- Customers visit the store and buy the products

 What is Retail Marketing?

-- The retailer makes it easy for the customer to get their products.
+- Makes it easy for the consumer to find and order a product or products.

-- The retailer sells the products so that the manufacturers don’t have to worry about setting up a store.
+- Sells products, which generates revenue, so that manufacturers don’t have to worry about setting up a store.

 How Retail Marketing Works